Dollar rally finds new wings on hawkish-sounding Fed minutes

 That saw sterling hold up fairly well against the broadly firmer greenback and actually rise on the euro, which plumbed a one-week low at 79.68 pence.

-In Asia, all eyes will be on a preliminary survey of China's manufacturing sector due at 9.45 p.m.
-ET.
+In Asia, all eyes will be on a preliminary survey of China's manufacturing sector due at 0145 GMT.
 Last month, the sector posted its strongest growth in at least 1-1/2 years as new orders surged to multi-month highs.

 (Editing by Eric Meijer)